Get a free writing workshop!

 Image ID: Elena, a white woman with a dark blonde pixie cut is wearing a black jacket and looking into the camera.
 She is smiling with her chin resting on her fist.

 Elena Hartwell Taylor is the Senior Editor & Director of Programming at Allegory Editing.
 In addition to working as a developmental editor and writing coach, Elena is a published author.
 Her most recent novel, All We Buried, appears under the name Elena Taylor.
 The Eddie Shoes Mystery Series appears under Elena Hartwell.
 Prior to writing novels, Elena worked extensively in the theater as a playwright, director, educator, and designer.
 She has taught writing and theatre courses at the college/university level for more than twenty years.
-She holds a PhD in dramatic theory and criticism, a Masters of Education with an emphasis in teaching theatre, and a BA in Mass Media Communications.
+She holds a PhD in dramatic theory and criticism, a Master of Education with an emphasis in teaching theatre, and a BA in Mass Media Communications and Theatre Arts.
 For more information about Elena, you can visit her website and read her blog about authors, new books, and the writing process.
 You can contact her at elena@allegoryediting.com.

 What Kindergarten Can Teach Us About the Craft of Writing